FRC2706/TrackerBox2/benchmark tool/readme.md

 To run the tool you need to provide it an image file to process.
 I have provided several sample images at different resolutions for you to run it on.

     ./benchmarkOpenCV 640x480.jpg

+### Viewing the processed image

+Just for fun, if you want to see the output of the edge detection, open the file `benchmarkOpenCV.cpp` and change the 0 to a 1 in the line

+    13 #define SHOW_GUI 0